Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Experiments

 \subsection{Comparison models}

-To evaluate how grid code embeddings coupled with DPP-A compares with other architectures and approaches to generalization, and the extent to which each of these components contributed to performance of the model, we compared it with several alternative models for performing the analogy and arithmetic tasks.
-First we compared it with the temporal context normalization (TCN) model \citep{webb2020learning} (see Section~\ref{related_work}), but modified so as to use grid code embeddings as input.
-We passed the grid embedding for each input through a shared feedforward encoder which consisted of two fully connected layers with 256 units per layer.
+To evaluate how the grid cell code coupled with DPP-A compares with other architectures and approaches to generalization, and the extent to which each of these components contributed to the performance of the model, we compared it with several alternative models for performing the analogy and arithmetic tasks.
+First, we compared it with the temporal context normalization (TCN) model \citep{webb2020learning} (see Section~\ref{related_work}), but modified so as to use the grid cell code as input.
+We passed the grid cell embeddings for each input through a shared feedforward encoder which consisted of two fully connected layers with 256 units per layer.
 ReLU nonlinearities were used in both the layers.
 The final embedding was generated with a linear layer of 256 units.
 TCN was applied to these embeddings and then passed as a sequence for each candidate completion to the inference module.
-This implementation of TCN involved a learned encoder on top of the grid code embeddings, so it is closely analogous to the original TCN.
+This implementation of TCN involved a learned encoder on top of the grid cell embeddings, so it is closely analogous to the original TCN.

 Next, we compared our model to one that used variational dropout \citep{gal2016theoretically}, which is shown to be more effective in generalization compared to naive dropout \citep{srivastava2014dropout}.
-We randomly sampled a dropout mask (50\% dropout), zeroing out the contribution of some of the grid codes in the input to the inference module.
+We randomly sampled a dropout mask (50\% dropout), zeroing out the contribution of some of the grid cell code in the input to the inference module.
 We then use that locked dropout mask for every time step in the sequence.
-We also compared DPP-A to a model that had an additional penalty (L1 regularization) proportional to the absolute sum of the attention weights $w$ along with the task-specific loss.
-We experimented with different values of $\lambda$, which controlled the strength of the penalty relative to the cross entropy loss.
+We also compared DPP-A to a model that had an additional penalty (L1 regularization) proportional to the absolute sum of the attention gates $g$ along with the task-specific loss.
+We experimented with different values of $\lambda$, which controlled the strength of the penalty relative to the cross-entropy loss.
 We report accuracy values for $\lambda$ that achieved the best performance on the validation set.
 Accuracy values for various $\lambda$s are provided in the Appendix \ref{l1reg_results}.
 Dropout and L1 regularization were chosen as a proxy for DPP-A and hence we used the same input data for fair comparison.
-Finally, we compared to a model that used the complete grid codes, i.e. no DPP-A.
+Finally, we compared to a model that used the complete grid cell code, i.e. no DPP-A.